目录

 .length

-to see if a collection is empty. - CONSIDER using higher-order methods to transform a sequence.
+to see if a collection is empty. - AVOID using

 Iterable.forEach()